jbaans/iothermostat/README.md

 * Disk image and instructions for Raspberry Pi Zero, Zero W or 1 A/B + Waveshare LCD

-* Use Manual instructions for installing on a different device
+* Complete manual installation instructions available

 * For use on a non Raspberry Pi compatible device, simply use your own GPIO driver

+* Speed and security

 ## How to use: